Section 25 of the Constitution Act, 1867: Related provisions

 The Proclamation of the Constitution Act, 1867 named the initial group of senators appointed under this provision.

-Section 24 of the Act provides for the appointment of senators after the initial appointments under this section.
+Section 24 of the Act authorises the governor general to summon "qualified persons" to be members of the Senate.

-Section 127 of the Act set out the process for appointments of senators from the Legislative Councils of the original provinces.
+Section 127 of the Act set out the process for inviting members of the provincial legislative councils to be included in the list of nominees in the Proclamation.